 traditional lands through creation of a territorial management plan, together

 with the strengthening of the Wai Wai association APIM.

 Laying the Groundwork for titling the Tagarkunyal Ancestral Territory – Congreso General del Territorio Ancestral Dule Tagarkunyal -This project seeks to prepare for land title applications of the Guna tribe's land, which includes some of their most sacred sites.

 Management of the Amarakaeri Communal Reserve – ECA

-– In its second year, this project works to promote community-based protection
+– In its third year, this project works to promote community-based protection

 and management of the Amarakaeri Reserve by implementing a community

 Territorial Security and Access to Justice for the Indigenous Asheninka Community of Alto Tamaya Saweto - Native Community of Alto Tamaya Saweto - This is a first year project in support of a community that numbers only about 130 people but whose lands exceed 80,000 hectares.
 Four of the tribe's leaders were killed in 2014 and their community seeks justice for the crimes committed, as well as assistance in securing their newly demarcated borders.